isotopp/isotopp.github.io/content/posts/2022-06-27-jetbrains-remote-development.md

 *Connecting to the Blog.*

+Apparently there is a blog article from [December 2021](https://blog.jetbrains.com/blog/2021/12/03/dive-into-jetbrains-gateway/) which describes how it works in more detail.
+With the upcoming "Fleet", it seems that they will be going all-in on the split between IDE backend and frontend.

 *Disclaimer:* I am a paying customer of Jetbrains, and have the private user all-in subscription, paid for myself.